History of the Brooklyn Nets: 1990–1996: Another promising start and downfall

 During the early 1990s, the Nets began to improve behind a core of young players.
 New Jersey drafted forward Derrick Coleman with the first pick of the 1990 draft and then took guard Kenny Anderson with the second pick of the following draft.
 The Nets later added Dražen Petrović in a trade with the Portland Trail Blazers.
 Although the Nets did not finish with a winning record in the 1991–92 season, they finished sixth overall in the conference and qualified for the playoffs.
 The Nets lost to the Cleveland Cavaliers in the first round, three games to one, and coach Bill Fitch left after the season.

 The team improved significantly in 1992–93, led by the emerging trio of Petrović, Coleman and Anderson.
-Chuck Daly, who had been let go by the Detroit Pistons following the 1991–92 season, was hired by the Nets and immediately paid dividends.
+Chuck Daly, who had been let go by the Detroit Pistons after the 1991–92 season, was hired by the Nets and immediately paid dividends.
 However, injuries to both Anderson and Petrović toward the end of the season sent the team into a 1–10 slump to end the regular season.
 The Nets finished the season at 43–39, which again earned them the sixth seed and a date with the Cavaliers in the first round.
 With Anderson out with a broken hand and Petrović playing on an injured knee, the Nets lost a tough five-game series.